Photo by Tabitha Mort from Pexels

 Good in the Hood Multicultural Music and Food Festival

-The annual two-day Good in the Hood Festival in Northeast Portland sets the stage for locally and nationally renowned musicians, local artists, small businesses and organizations.
-The event kicks off with a parade on Saturday.
-The event is free to attend.
-View the full lineup of musicians and entertainment.
+The annual festival in North Portland sets the stage for locally renowned musicians, artists, small businesses and organizations.
+The event is free to attend at Lillis Albina Park from noon to 9 p.m.
+Don’t miss the parade on Saturday!

 Helvetia Lavender Festival